Polynomial, trigonometric, and tropical activations: Experiments

 \subsection{Decision boundaries on noisy classification datasets}

-We compared the decision boundaries of four single-layer neural networks trained on a simple noisy classification dataset, each using a different activation function to evaluate how activation choice affects classification behavior and boundary smoothness.
+We compared the decision boundaries of four single-layer neural networks trained on a simple, noisy classification dataset, each using a different activation function to evaluate how the choice of activation function affects classification behavior and boundary smoothness.
 Details of the visualizations of decision boundaries on multiple noisy datasets are provided in Appendix~\ref{appendix:noisy_boundaries}.